ansible/awx/docs/tasks.md

 Background Tasks in AWX
 =======================

-In this document, we will go into a bit of detail about how AWX runs a lot of Python code asynchronously _in the background_ (_i.e._, _outside_ of the context of an HTTP request), such as:
+In this document, we will go into a bit of detail about how and when AWX runs Python code _in the background_ (_i.e._, _outside_ of the context of an HTTP request), such as:

 * Any time a Job is launched in AWX (a Job Template, an Ad Hoc Command, a Project Update, an Inventory Update, a System Job), a background process retrieves